Mike Mattison: Biography

 After listening to the band play the arrangement of "I Wish I Knew" in the style of Nina Simone, an NPR host mentioned a "growly" quality to Mattison's voice, which Trucks was able to closely duplicate on the slide guitar.
 The next song had a completely different sound altogether, a rendition of a song by Skip James, where Mattison sang in a falsetto.
 Within The Derek Trucks Band, Mattison's voice has been described as an instrument, rather than that of a focal point as frontman.

 In 2010, The Derek Trucks Band announced a hiatus, and Mattison joined the new group, Tedeschi Trucks Band, as a backing vocalist and songwriter.
 One of his compositions, "Midnight in Harlem", appears on the DVD release of Eric Clapton's Crossroads Guitar Festival 2010.

 On July 17, 2013, Mattison launched a Kickstarter Project, called "untitled-not-so-secret-mike-Mattison-solo-album" which successfully raised its funding goal on August 17, 2013.

 Mattison released a solo CD You Can't Fight Love on Landslide Records (LDCD-1042) on June 3, 2014.
 In addition to recording and touring with the Tedeschi Trucks Band and Scrapomatic, Mattison and Ernest Suarez have held seminars on a literary genre they call Poetic Song Verse at various universities since 2016.
 Their book, Poetic Song Verse: Blues-based Popular Music and Poetry, was published by the University Press of Mississippi in 2021.

+Mattison is responsible for the concept behind Tedeschi Trucks Band's 'I Am The Moon' album in May 2020.

+In January of 2026, Mattison premiered his project 'Mike Mattison & Trash Magic' with Turn a Midnight Corner, in which he was described as having "just enough country in his voice to stay well balanced on the tightrope of traditional-outlaw & alt-country."
+Shortly thereafter in March of 2026, he featured as both a writer and performer on Tedeschi Trucks Band's album, Future Soul.